gabors-data-analysis/da-coding-rstats/lecture01-coding-basics/README.md

 # Lecture 01: Coding basics

+## Motivation

+Coding has its charm you can do anything if you know the basics.
+We take the traditional programming approach to first introduce the building blocks of coding.
+This may seem cumbersome at first sight (e.g. in contrast to Hadley Wickham and Garrett Grolemund R for Data Science), but it leads to understanding the basic principles of coding.
+It is also a great help when searching for solutions on the web as among the many options most of them use blocks of these basic blocks.

+## This lecture

 This is the first coding lecture, which introduces students to coding in R.
 It is a **live coding class**, where the teaching material is detailed in [`coding_basics.md`](https://github.com/gabors-data-analysis/da-coding-rstats/blob/main/lecture01-coding-basics/coding_basics.md).